APNewsBreak: Officer who killed driver worried past bosses

 HARTFORD, Conn.
-(AP) - Personnel records show former supervisors of a Connecticut officer who fatally shot a man during an attempted traffic stop last month had concerns about his “unacceptable” performance and difficulty handling stressful situations.
+(AP) - A Connecticut police officer who fatally shot a man during an attempted traffic stop last month had been told his conduct was unacceptable by several former supervisors, including some who raised concerns about his difficulty handling stressful situations, according to personnel records obtained by The Associated Press.

-The records obtained by The Associated Press show officials cited several instances of Wethersfield Officer Layau Eulizier losing his composure and making tactical errors while he was with Manchester police from 2015 to 2018.
+Wethersfield Officer Layau Eulizier, 26, was involved in several incidents in which he lost his composure with the public and made tactical mistakes when he was with Manchester police from 2015 to 2018, the records show.

-A Manchester sergeant wrote in 2016 that he worried Eulizier might hurt someone if he didn’t improve.

-The AP obtained the documents from Manchester police through a records request.
+“It is my opinion that Off.
+Eulizier needs immediate attention,” Manchester Sgt.
+Jamie Taylor wrote in a report in 2016.
+“I worry that if he does not vastly improve his work performance under stress he is going to hurt himself or someone else.”

-Police say Eulizier killed 18-year-old Anthony Jose Vega Cruz in Wethersfield on April 20 when Vega Cruz drove his car at the officer.
+Police said Eulizier, an Air Force veteran who joined Wethersfield police in August, shot and killed 18-year-old Anthony Jose Vega Cruz in Wethersfield on April 20 when Vega Cruz drove his car at the officer while trying to flee a traffic stop.
+A passenger, Vega Cruz’s 18-year-old girlfriend, was not injured.

+The shooting, which was recorded on police dashboard camera and local surveillance video that has been released to the public, sparked several protests where demonstrators said the use of deadly force was unnecessary.

-Eulizier didn’t immediately respond to an email message seeking comment Monday night.
+An email message seeking comment was left for Eulizier on Monday night.

+Wethersfield Police Chief James Cetran and lawyers for Vega Cruz’s family said they could not immediately comment Monday night.
+Cetran said he was at a town meeting where protesters had gathered again.

+According to documents provided to the AP by Manchester police under a public records request, Eulizer during a 2015 training exercise opened fire to provide “cover” for other officers when he was not supposed to, surprising the instructors.

 Copyright © 2019 The Washington Times, LLC.